Adnan18Ansari/MovieApp/README.md

 Don't worry if the movie that you are looking for is not auto-suggested.
 Just type the movie name and click on "enter".
 You will be good to go eventhough if you made some typo errors.
 Also supports uto completion.

+## The MovieLens Dataset

+One of the most common datasets that is available on the internet for building a Recommender System is the [MovieLens DataSet](https://grouplens.org/datasets/movielens/).
+This version of the dataset that I'm working with ([1M](https://grouplens.org/datasets/movielens/1m/)) contains 1,000,209 anonymous ratings of approximately 3,900 movies made by 6,040 MovieLens users who joined MovieLens in 2000.Users were selected at random for inclusion.
+All users selected had rated at least 20 movies.
+Each user is represented by an id, and no other information is provided.

 ## Similarity Score :